 If you are currently facing drug charges in San Diego, whether it’s a drug diversion or a drug sale and transportation charge, it is important that you understand your rights.
 When it comes to drug diversion, you should have a thorough understanding of how drug diversion programs work.
 Remember that eligibility for diversion under California PC 1000 is NOT statutorily required.
 Which means that even if you qualify, the District Attorney’s Office does not have to offer you a diversion program.

-The best way to a diversion program in San Diego is with criminal defense attorney Vik Monder at your side.
-He is an experienced diversion attorney, well respected in the San Diego legal community, and he will do everything necessary to fight for your enrollment in a diversion program.
+The best way to get into a San Diego diversion program is with criminal defense lawyers on your side.
+We’re experienced diversion attorneys, well respected in the San Diego legal community, and we’ll do everything necessary to fight for your enrollment in a program.
 Successful completion of a diversion program under California PC 1000 would dismiss your case and you could avoid a conviction on your record.
-You cannot afford to risk this opportunity, if you have any questions about a drug diversion program in San Diego, contact attorney Vik Monder at 619.405.0063 or visit www.monderlaw.com.
+You cannot afford to risk this opportunity.
+In case you have any questions about a drug diversion program in San Diego, contact us at 619.405.0063 or visit www.monderlaw.com.